sakaki91/Teknoparrot.Core-Linux/README.md

     $ wget -c https://github.com/nzgamer41/TPBootstrapper/releases/latest/download/TPBootstrapper.zip
     $ wine dotnet-runtime-win-x64.exe
     $ wine windowsdesktop-runtime-win-x64.exe
-    $ unzip TPBootstrapper.zip -d ~/Teknoparrot/PROGRAM
+    $ unzip TPBootstrapper.zip -d ~/TeknoParrot/bin
-    $ wine ~/TeknoParrot/PROGRAM/TPBootstrapper.exe
+    $ wine ~/TeknoParrot/bin/TPBootstrapper.exe

-Following this, you should be able to use Teknoparrot normally.
+Following this, you should be able to use TeknoParrot normally.

 Below is an example of how the program would run:

-    $ LC_ALL=C LC_NUMERIC=C LANG=en_US.UTF-8 WINEPREFIX=$HOME/TeknoParrot/PREFIX wine $HOME/TeknoParrot/PROGRAM/TeknoParrotUi.exe
+    $ LC_ALL=en_US.UTF-8 LC_NUMERIC=en_US.UTF-8 LANG=en_US.UTF-8 WINEPREFIX=$HOME/TeknoParrot/pfx wine $HOME/TeknoParrot/bin/TeknoParrotUi.exe

 Inconvenient, isn't it?
-You can create a small initializer (which the script even does automatically in the [(Auto-install)](#auto-install) to automate this "bible" of code:
+You can [download awl](https://github.com/sakaki91/Arcade.Wrapper-Linux/blob/main/awl.sh), a small initializer that already manages all of this, to automate this code "bible."
+You would only need to add the paths manually to the script using a text editor, in the following lines:

+	AWL_LOCATION="" # project tree folder (normally: ~/.local/share/awl)
+	TEKNO_LOCATION="" # bin folder
+	PREFIX_LOCATION="" # pfx folder

+Next, you can move this file to your local binaries folder and add it to your PATH (if it's not already there):

+	$ mv awl.sh ~/.local/bin/awl
-	$ touch TeknoParrot
+	$ nano ~/.bashrc

-Then edit the file with [nano](https://www.nano-editor.org/) and place this information inside the file:

-	#!/bin/bash
-	export LC_ALL=C
-	export LC_NUMERIC=C
-	export LANG=en_US.UTF-8
+Next, add and save:

-	export WINEPREFIX=$HOME/TeknoParrot/PREFIX
+	export PATH="$HOME/.local/bin:$PATH"
-	wine $HOME/TeknoParrot/PROGRAM/TeknoParrotUi.exe

-And after that:

-    $ chmod +x TeknoParrot
+Next, you can run the script with:

-    $ ./TeknoParrot
+	$ awl

 #### Extra Tweaks:
 We'll use some paths like absolute-paths as examples, don't forget to adapt them to your directories!